etlegacy/etlegacy-docs/skillrating.rst

 * Will this system be used for match making?

 It could be used as a basis for an upcoming matchmaking feature.
+However, such feature first and foremost depends on the availability of a wide pool of players, which might not be big enough anymore to ensure it works reliably.

 * Can you give me resources to learn more about the system?

-See the `Existing implementations` for resources, articles and the different papers used in the SR implementation in ET:Legacy.
+See the `Existing implementations` section for resources, articles and the different papers used in the SR implementation in Legacy mod.